Cereals Low In Potassium And Phosphorus

 Iron is important for the production of red blood cells, which carry oxygen throughout the body.
 Zinc is essential for cell growth and repair, and it also plays a role in the immune system.

 Another reason why low potassium and phosphorus cereals are great is that they can help individuals with CKD or end-stage renal disease (ESRD) manage their condition.
 These individuals need to limit their daily intake of potassium and phosphorus, as high levels of these minerals can cause complications such as muscle weakness, bone disease, and heart disease.
-By choosing low potassium and phosphorus cereals, individuals with kidney disease can help manage their mineral intake and reduce their risk of complications.

 How to Read Cereal Labels for Potassium and Phosphorus Content